Hacker0x01/hai-on-hackerone/README.md

 ## Webhook Endpoint

-The project also includes a webhook endpoint that can be used to receive and process reports.
-To use this endpoint, you'll need to configure your HackerOne API settings in the `.env` file.
+The project also includes a webhook endpoint for receiving and processing reports.
+Configure your HackerOne API settings in the `.env` file to use this endpoint.

 Here's an example of how you can use the webhook endpoint: